About the food groups

 Poultry and meat

-Most of the table values for raw meat of cattle and sheep and some meat products are based on Norwegian analytical data conducted in 1995 and 2009-10.
-The table values for poultry come from Norwegian analytical data from 2017 (1).
-The values for pork are based on analytical data from 2009 (2).
+Most of the table values for raw meat of pork (1) and sheep and some meat products are based on Norwegian analytical data conducted in 1995 and 2009-10.
+The table values for poultry come from Norwegian analytical data from 2017 (2), and the values for cattle from 2022.

 Fresh and frozen meat have similar nutrient content.
 The table values for fresh meat therefore can be used for frozen meat.

 As most of the fat from chicken and other types of poultry is found in or just under the skin, the nutritional values with and without skin are presented for these products.

 Fish and shellfish

 Most table values for raw fish and fish products are based on Norwegian analytical data or borrowed from other food composition tables.

 The fat in fatty fish is distributed in the flesh of the fish and under the skin, while in lean fish it is stored in the liver.
 The content of fat and fatty acids varies a lot with season in fatty fish.
 In farmed fish, the type and amount of fat, and the content of fat-soluble vitamins and trace elements depend on the composition of the fish feed.

 The distinction between fatty and lean raw fish is set at 5 g per 100 g fish, similar to the report Comprehensive Analysis of Fish from the Scientific Committee for Food Safety (3).
 The most common fatty fishes are salmon, trout, Atlantic halibut, mackerel, herring and eel, while cod, coalfish, plaice, wolf fish, whitefish and scorpaenids are examples of lean fish.
 Fish that contain between 2 and 8 g fat are called semi lean fish.